 As CEO of Innovation Norway, what would you like to see differently in Norway in the next five years?

 In your opinion, is there a relationship between women and sustainable development?
-If yes, are there evidence based proofs to such relationship and a way of validating this proof?
+If yes, are there evidence-based proofs to such a relationship and a way of validating this proof?

 Indeed.
 UN’s youngest organization, UN Women is one of the most important organizations pushing the importance of women and sustainable development.
 Take one example.
 United Nations Organization for Food and Nutrition Ring (FAO) has calculated that if women got the same the possibilities in agriculture as men, the number that starves in the world would be reduced by 100-150 million.
 When women get equal access to input factors, such as technology, fertilizer, markets and capital they also have a big impact on economic growth in developing countries.
 In other words, gender equality essential for poverty reduction, food security, nutrition and economic development.